EvMad/EvMad/README.md

 # Evan Madden

 ## ABOUT ME:
 I have recently graduated from the web development bootcamp through the University of Pennsylvania.
-I am currently honing my skills through independent study and side projects.
+I am currently completing a UX Design Certificate through Google Coursera.

 [Portfolio](https://evmad.github.io/portfolio-one/)